 All incident reports where students are identified are acted on through the Office of Off-Campus Student Affairs and the Office of Student Judicial Services.
 Responses ranging from warning letters and conversations to judicial charges and hearings have been implemented.
-The University's student code of conduct treats off-campus violations with the same seriousness as on-campus violations (i.e., there is no lesser judicial charge for violations off-campus than on-campus.)
+The University's Code of Student Conduct treats off-campus violations with the same seriousness as on-campus violations (i.e., there is no lesser judicial charge for violations off-campus than on-campus).
+The Code of Conduct holds students to same level of accountability regarding charging and sanctioning regardless of their on or off-campus status.

 GW representatives from the Office of Community Relations and the Office of Off Campus Student Affairs regularly attend meetings of ANC 2A and community associations.
-The University hosts "Local Building Managers Meetings" once per semester in order to keep open the lines of communication between the University and properties where students reside.
+The University hosts "Building Managers Meetings" throughout the academic year in order to keep open the lines of communication between the University and properties where students reside.